qaderi-coding/smart-generator/README.md

     process.exit(1);
   })
 ```
-- Will change the hardhat.config.js code according to the network that you chose earlier
+- Fourth, it Will change the hardhat.config.js code according to the network that you chose earlier
 ```
 require("@nomiclabs/hardhat-waffle");
 require("dotenv").config({ path: ".env" });